omeraslandev/omeraslandev/README.md

 - **[adam-v01-search-rescue-platform](https://github.com/omeraslandev/adam-v01-search-rescue-platform)**: An autonomous robotic solution for post-disaster environments where networks fail.
 By fusing Thermal, ToF, and Acoustic sensors on a high-efficiency STM32 platform, this unit acts as the "forward eye" for rescue teams, retrieving life-saving data during the critical "golden hours" without putting human responders at risk.

 *Associate degree courses:*
-- **[iuc-computerprogramming](https://github.com/omeraslandev/iuc-computerprogramming)**:  Practising all programming course on my IUC computer programming degree.
+- **[iuc-computerprogramming](https://github.com/omeraslandev/iuc-computerprogramming)**:  Practising all programming course on my IU-Cerrahpaşa computer programming degree.
 - **[techno-legal-system](https://github.com/omeraslandev/techno-legal-system)**: A system integrating CV/IoT/VR to mitigate workplace accidents and macroeconomic losses in Turkiye.

 *High school projects:*